 Some runners say that these aren’t exactly luxuriously plush.
 You might experience a harder landing than with the Bondi, but these are a little more cushioned than the Clifton.
 They might be a balanced option for someone who needs a little more shock absorption but doesn’t want to feel like they’re running on marshmallows.

 The upper has openings to allow for airflow, and is softer than the slick mesh that’s used on many sneakers.
 However, this makes it prone to picking up dirt and absorbing stains.

 - Balanced shoe for many types of runners

 - Good for runners who are prone to injury

 - Run about ½ size large

-If you have a neutral gait and want straight-up comfort, the Brooks Glycerin 16 offers delightful, plush indulgence below your sole.
+If you have a neutral gait and want straight-up comfort, the Brooks Glycerin 19 offers delightful, plush indulgence in this highly cushioned shoe.
 Brooks refers to the shoe as “softness wrapped in comfort.”

-Unlike its predecessors, the midsole is cushioned with DNA loft, a material that makes you feel like you’re floating over the terrain.
-The foot strike feels balanced as you transition from heel to toe because the shoe has a gradual transition zone.
+Like the last version, the midsole is cushioned with DNA loft, a material that makes you feel as if you’re floating over the terrain.
+The foot strike feels balanced as you transition from heel to toe, because the shoe has a gradual transition zone.
 Therefore, you’ll hit the ground just as smoothly as you take off.

-One complaint about running shoes for cushion is that they’re not as responsive as minimalist shoes.
-These maintain springiness and energy throughout your run.
+One complaint about running shoes with cushion is that they’re not as responsive as minimalist shoes.
+But the Glycerin’s maintain springiness and energy throughout your run.

 The softness extends to the inside with an internal stretch bootie that hugs your foot and moves with every stride.
 The outer 3D Fit Print mesh upper is stylish and more breathable than ever before.